scottgallant/docs.balsamiq.com/content/mybalsamiq/mockup.md

 *   for bold, use \*this notation\*
 *   for disabled, use -this notation-
 *   for underlined, use &this notation&
 *   for color, use {color:#FF0000}this notation{color}.
 The #FF0000 is the color in HEX form, just like HTML.
-The macro will work with or without the # sign.
+The macro will work with or without the pound sign.

 * * *